andywar65/pymba/README.md

 Finishings are defined in the backend as `PYMba Finishing Pages`, and must be children of the `Pymba Page` they are related to.
 Creating a new finishing requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color` for `General`, `Tiling` and `Skirting` appearance.
 Tiling and Skirting require also `height`, intended as their upper bound with respect to the floor.
 Slabs don't use settings for tiling and skirting.

-Doors are still under development.
-By now you can only have simple hinged doors.
-If clicked, an animation is triggered.
+Doors can be hinged or sliding, single or double.
+Geometry and behaviour are defined in CAD (block dimension and attributes), appearance is defined by partition type.
+If you set type attribute to `ghost`, door panel is not rendered.
+If a door panel is clicked, an animation is triggered.

 BIM element data is stored in a `CSV` file downloadable from the frontend.
 Data includes wall/slab weight and finishing surfaces.

 ### Next improvements

-Double and sliding door animations.
+Upgrade Index Page and Partition / Finishing Pages.